Ok, it’s a work in progress but here is a link to the Mapping the Belfast IRA page:

 194?-49 Seamus McCallum

-Richard English names McCallum as O/C when Des O’Hagan joined the IRA in 1949 (it is unclear if this is meant to be Seamus ‘McCallum’ or the Seamus ‘McCollum’ who was arrested in England in the 1950s).
-As Frank McKearney was O/C when Joe Cahill was released in November 1949, I’m listing them in that order.
-As noted above, it is unclear who (if anyone) was in charge of what was left of the Belfast IRA between early 1945 and 1949.
+Richard English names McCallum as O/C when Des O’Hagan joined the IRA in 1949.
+Frank McKearney had taken over as O/C when Joe Cahill was released in November 1949, by which date McCallum may have moved to Liverpool (where he became O/C of the an I.R.A. unit).
+As noted above, it is not always clear who was in charge of what was left of the Belfast IRA between early 1944 and 1949, so the date that McCallum took on the role is unknown.

 1949-50 Frank McKearney